AshridgeTechnologies/elemento/design/Debug and control from editor.md

 - Can pass through app store hook in runForDev
 - Editor sends component id, function, params via service worker postMessage
 - Can start with one-way communication
+- Include element id from which code generated in comments
+- Preview inserts debugger statements
+- Generator inserts debugger statements
+- Actions log the parameters they were called with
+- Data elements have a type, validate the value they are given - maybe use in code
+- In multiline actions/expressions, separate the definitions from the actions/result, show without executing

 Decisions
 ---------